AppliedRecognition/Ver-ID-Person-Cordova-Plugin/README.md

 // Set the image source (change img/test.jpg to your image location) image.src = "img/test.jpg";
 ~~~
-## Project Samples

-  The following [link](SAMPLES.md) provides instructions on how to run the
-  project samples in the samples branch.
-This should provide some guidance as
-  to how to use the product.

 ## Module API Reference

  - [Ver-ID](https://appliedrecognition.github.io/Ver-ID-Person-Cordova-Plugin/modules/_ver_id_.html)